 A good ping time is generally under 100 milliseconds (ms).
 However, the ideal ping time can vary depending on the specific application or service you are using.

-For example, for online gaming, a ping time of under 20ms is considered very good, while for web browsing, a ping time of under 100ms is considered acceptable.
+For example, for online gaming, a ping time of under 20ms is considered very good, while a ping time of under 100ms is considered acceptable for web browsing.

 How do I check my ping and latency?

 There are several ways to check your ping and latency.
 One of the most common methods is to use the command-line utility “ping.”
 You can open a Command Prompt on a Windows PC and type “ping [destination IP address].”